Get the information on this page in a FREE PDF.

 Of course, mulch can be used to suppress weeds, but, after you’ve learned about all of its other benefits, you might find that aspect is kind of boring.

 River pebbles and big bark chips are great for aesthetic purposes, as is grape marc (the leftovers from grape processing at wineries) but For more practical applications, you’ll want something that’s not too green, too moist or too fine.
-That rules out masses of fresh, uncomposted grass cuttings which tick all of those boxes.

 Size is the main difference between compost and mulch.
 Mulch has much larger pieces in it.
 It also hasn’t been broken down as much as compost and isn’t as readily available to your plants.
 It doesn’t mix into the soil as well as compost , being used more on the surface.
 If you sieve your mulch, you’ll end up with fine compost sized pieces.